 contracts.90 Having reestablished the Advisory Commission to the Council of National Defense, Roosevelt almost immediately signaled an interest in pluralist accommodation by appointing a mix of familiar, high-profile individuals with experience in business, labor, and government-from Edward Stettinius to William Knudsen and Leon Henderson.91 In doing so, he rejected advice from those who believed Roosevelt would do better with an "impartial," technocratic tribunal.92 This was decidedly not what the President had in mind.
-Instead, the Commission was an indication of both the risks of domestic discord the President perceived with a more technocratic approach and an early indication of how the Administration was beginning to approach mobilization.
+Instead, the Commission was an indication of both the risks of domestic discord the President perceived with a more technocratic approach and an early indication.